Edward R. Becker: Judicial style and cases

 Becker was known for the case Mackensworth v.
 American Trading Transportation Co. a decision that he wrote in verse.
 He was also known for occasionally inserting humor into judicial rulings.

 In 1977 Becker was assigned the massive Japanese Electronic Products Antitrust Litigation in which Zenith Radio Corp. and National Union Electric (“N.U.E.”) sought billions of dollars in damages against most of the Japanese television manufacturers and two American companies, Sears, Roebuck and Co. and Motorola.
 The case had been pending since 1970 when it was first filed by N.U.E. and had been in the hands of a number of federal court judges.
 The case had languished and Becker began to work to get this case to trial.
 In 1981, Becker entered summary judgment for all defendants on the antitrust and antidumping claims and dismissed the lawsuits.
 Plaintiffs appealed and the appellate court reversed Becker’s rulings in favor of the Japanese manufacturers on the antitrust claims, but affirmed the summary judgment for Sears, Roebuck and Co., Motorola, Inc. and Sony.
 In March, 1986 the Supreme Court of the United States affirmed Becker’s ruling in favor of the defendants on Zenith’s antitrust claims.

 In 2003, Becker authored the decision on Freethought Society of Greater Philadelphia v.
 Chester County, ruling that the display of Ten Commandments outside of a courthouse of Chester County did not violate the Establishment Clause of the First Amendment.

 Becker was known for his humility and humanity; clerks were told to come up with strong arguments against his positions and not merely defer to him.
 He commuted by train for nearly his entire career, often reading cases along the way.
 His law clerks accompanied him during afternoon walks to visit his elderly mother in center city, discussing cases along the way and back.
 He was active in civic affairs, including some involvement in the relocation of the Liberty Bell.

-Family and personal life
+Personal life and family

 Becker spent virtually all of his life in and around the city of Philadelphia.
-His family has a strong legal tradition; his father was a lawyer, his wife Flora was also a judge, and two of their three children are also lawyers; son Jonathan became a teacher, while son Charles Becker is a lawyer in private practice and daughter Susan has worked for the United States Attorney's Office for the Eastern District of Pennsylvania.
+His father was a lawyer and his wife, Flora, was also a judge, and two of their three children are also lawyers.
+One of his sons, Jonathan, became a teacher, while another son, Charles (Chip) Becker, became a lawyer in private practice and daughter Susan has worked for the United States Attorney's Office for the Eastern District of Pennsylvania.
 His parents, wife, and friends generally called him Eddie.
 He was a fan of the Sixers basketball team.

 He was an expert piano player; a former law clerk of his recruited him to become the pianist for Chief Justice Rehnquist's annual all-court sing-along.